(Lay Your Head on My) Pillow: Music and lyrics

 Tony!
 Toni!
 Toné! recorded the song for their third album Sons of Soul, which was recorded and released in 1993.
 The song was produced and written by the group—drummer Timothy Christian Riley, guitarist D'wayne Wiggins, and bassist Raphael Wiggins.

 A midtempo love ballad, "(Lay Your Head on My) Pillow" features tender, seductive lyrics.
 The group incorporated country-influenced pedal steel guitar in the song after a country band had used it at Paradise Recording Studio, where they recorded the song.
 Gil Griffin of The Washington Post writes that the song is informed by "the sensual moods of Barry White and Isaac Hayes".

+Critical reception

+Upon the release, Larry Flick from Billboard magazine complimented it as "a swaying pop/R&B love song that solidifies act's fine reputation for crafting deliciously retro material and bringing it home with engaging vocals that exhibit above-average range and style."

 Music video

 A music video for the song was released in February 1994.
 It featured the group members, along with several supporting actors, appearing nude.
 Members of the video crew were reported to have "giggled a lot" during the 14-hour shoot.
 It was reshot after BET, MTV, and other cable outlets requested them to minimize the nudity for airplay.
 D'wayne Wiggins explained the concept as their response to criticism of male artists for sexually objectifying women in music videos, calling their video "sort of a role-reversal thing".
 He said in an interview for The Atlanta Journal-Constitution that he received the most "giggles ... because I went first, which I had to do because I was the one leading everybody on to do it nude.
 It's not like it's nudity just for nudity's sake, but we didn't want to do another la-de-da video.
 It's like 14 or 15 people are together in a room and different people are shown without clothes at different times."